hashicorp/terraform-provider-aws/website/docs/r/cloudfront_distribution.html.markdown

   * `failover_criteria` (Required) - The [failover criteria](#failover-criteria-arguments) for when to failover to the secondary origin

   * `member` (Required) - Ordered [member](#member-arguments) configuration blocks assigned to the origin group, where the first member is the primary origin.
-Minimum 2.
+You must specify two members.

 ##### Failover Criteria Arguments